 Why not practice matching lowercase and uppercase letters, or beginning sounds with end sounds in words such as c-at and p-en.

-When all is said and done – if the end result is a beautiful mix of images, letters, numbers, and whatever your children decide to do – it’s still a fantastic learning experience.
+I the end result is a beautiful mix of images, letters, numbers, and whatever your students decide to do, it’s still a fantastic learning experience.

 Letting their creative juices flow, practicing letters and numbers by themselves, and for younger students – developing their fine motor skills during this time is a win-win for everyone involved!